singmann/afex/README.md

 ### Reducing the Random-Effects Structure

 Because of the singular fit warning, we reduce the random effects structure.
-Usually a good starting poin tis by removed the correlations among the random effects parameters.
+Usually a good starting point is removing the correlations among the random effects parameters.
 This can be done in `afex::mixed` even for factors by combining the double bar notation `||` with `expand_re = TRUE`.
 We do so for both random effects terms.

 ``` r
 m2 <- mixed(log_rt ~ task * length +